Dilesh-Bisen/Dilesh-Bisen/README.md

 ## Hi there 👋

-I'm Dilesh Bisen, a Computer Science student at IIIT Pune specializing in full-stack development and competitive programming.
+I'm Dilesh Bisen, a passionate Computer Science student at the Indian Institute of Information Technology, Pune.
+I specialize in full-stack development and competitive programming, with a strong foundation in various programming languages and frameworks.
+I am always eager to collaborate on innovative tech projects and continuously strive to enhance my skills.

 - 🔭 I’m currently working on full-stack projects using Django and React.js.
-- 🌱 I’m currently learning advanced machine learning techniques.
 - 👯 I’m looking to collaborate on innovative tech projects.
-- 🤔 I’m looking for help with deep learning applications.
-- 💬 Ask me about web development, competitive programming, or anything tech-related!
-- 📫 How to reach me: 1dilleshbisen@gmail.com
-- ⚡ Fun fact: I ranked in the top 2.6% in JEE Mains 2022.

 ---